Convergence rates for loop-erased random walk and other Loewner curves: Introduction, motivation and results

 \subsection{Introduction}

 The Loewner equation is a partial differential equation that produces a Loewner chain, a family of conformal mappings from a reference domain onto a continuously decreasing sequence of simply connected domains.
 The evolution is controlled by a real valued function called driving term which acts as a parameter.
-Under smoothness assumptions on the driving term the Loewner equation can be used to generate a growing continuous curve, by which we mean a continuous function from some interval into the reference domain.
+Under smoothness assumptions on the driving term, the Loewner equation can be used to generate a growing continuous curve, by which we mean a continuous function from some interval into the reference domain.
 Conversely, starting from a suitable curve one can reverse the procedure to recover the driving term and so there is a correspondence between \emph{Loewner curves} and their driving terms.
-In recent years Loewner's equation has been successfully applied to study conformally invariant lattice-size scaling limits of certain discrete models from statistical physics.
-By taking a scaled Brownian motion as the driving term one obtains the one-parameter family of random fractal Schramm-Loewner evolution (SLE) curves which are, essentially, the only possible conformally invariant scaling limits of cluster interfaces with a certain Markovian property; see \cite{Schramm_IJM}.
-Convergence to SLE has been proved in several cases; see, e.g., \cite{schramm_icm} and the references therein.
+Following Schramm \cite{SchrammIJM}, Loewner's equation has in recent years been successfully applied to study conformally invariant scaling limits of certain lattice models from statistical physics.
+By taking a scaled Brownian motion as the driving term, one obtains the one-parameter family of random fractal Schramm--Loewner evolution (SLE) curves which are essentially the only possible conformally invariant scaling limits of cluster interfaces with a certain Markovian property; see \cite{SchrammIJM}.
+Convergence to SLE has been proved in several cases; see, for example, \cite{schrammicm} and the references therein.
 The use of the Loewner equation and SLE techniques in this context has made it possible to give precise meaning to the (passage to the) scaling limit itself, but also to prove conformal invariance, and to give rigorous proofs of various predictions made by physicists.
 The latter is to large extent due to the fact that the SLE processes are amenable to computation via stochastic calculus.